-If you have burlap in beautiful shades and colors ready-made then this step is optional.
+If you have burlap in beautiful shades and colors ready-made, then this step is optional.
 I had found two colors of burlap fabric by the yard that were pretty but a bit boring and way too perfect looking.

-To make the burlap more interesting and the roses look (somewhat) more natural I gave my burlap a tea bath.
+To make the burlap more interesting and the roses look (somewhat) more natural, I gave my burlap a tea bath.

-Cut the burlap in squares of a generous size so that all five patterns for one flower fit on it.
+Cut the burlap into squares of a generous size so that all five patterns for one flower fit on it.
 Give it some extra because the burlap can and will shrink in the hot tea.